jerridan/shardVPN/README.md

 using the RSA key you
 generated, if you want to have a look around.

-### Stopping BlinkVPN
+### Stopping ShardVPN
-1. If you started BlinkVPN using the `build_vpn_from_scratch.sh` script, then run `destroy_drive.sh` from the main blinkVPN folder.
+1. If you started ShardVPN using the `build_vpn_from_scratch.sh` script, then run `destroy_drive.sh` from the main folder.

 #### More about the `destroy_drive.sh` script
 This script does the following:
-1. Runs `terraform destroy` from the main folder, to remove the 'blink_keys' bucket.
+1. Runs `terraform destroy` from the main folder, to remove the 'shard_keys' bucket.
 1. Runs `terraform destroy` from the folder `drive`, which tears down the VPN server.

 If you wish, you may run these commands manually to achieve the same result.

 ## Security
-BlinkVPN is built for the purpose of keeping the user safe and secure.
+ShardVPN is built for the purpose of keeping the user safe and secure.
 Below are some of the notable ways that it does this.

 **Separation of the Certificate Authority from the VPN server**